TransparencyToolkit/OCRServer/README.md

   * PROJECT_INDEX: Optional.
 Only needed if not using with the rest of the pipeline.

-8. In this directory (for the OCRServer), run: ruby run_ocr.rb
+8. In this directory (for the OCRServer), run: ruby run_ocr.rb It will then listen for new documents in OCR_IN.
+This must be started BEFORE documents are uploaded.